MicroEJ/docs/VEEPortingGuide/sp.rst

    linker.
 It is an ELF format description that reserves both the necessary RAM and the necessary Flash memory for the Shielded Plug database.

--  Two descriptions, one in Java and one in C, of the block ID constants to be used by either Java or C application modules.
+-  Two descriptions, one in Java code and one in C code, of the block ID constants to be used by either Java or C application modules.

 .. figure:: images/sp_flow.png